Hubble tension and matter inhomogeneities: a theoretical perspective: Abstract

 \section{Abstract}

 We have studied how local density perturbations could reconcile the Hubble tension.
 We reproduced a local void through a perturbed FLRW metric with a potential $\Phi$ which depends on both time and space.
 This method allowed us to obtain a perturbed luminosity distance, which is compared with both local and cosmological data.
-We got a region of local parameters, $q_0^\text{Lo}$ and $j_0^\text{Lo}$, which are in agreement with a local void of $\Omega_{m,\text{void}}=-0.30\pm 0.15$ explaining the differences between the local $H_0$ and the Planck $H_0$.
-However, when constraining local cosmological parameters with previous results, we found that neither $\Lambda$CDM nor $\Lambda(\omega)$CDM could solve the Hubble tension. \begin{description} \item[Usage] Secondary publications and information retrieval purposes. \item[Structure] You may use the \texttt{description} environment to structure your abstract; use the optional argument of the \verb+\item+ command to give the category of each item. \end{description}
+However, when constraining local cosmological parameters with previous results, we found that neither $\Lambda$CDM nor $\Lambda(\omega)$CDM cannot solve the Hubble tension.